sudojarvis/api-kafka/README.md

+THINGS ADDED TO SCALE UP:

+ADD MULTIPLE BROKERS TO THE CLUSTER

 # Kafka Task API

 This is a simple HTTP server built with Go and Fiber that interacts with Apache Kafka to add and retrieve tasks.